 Two actions not present in the above list that could potentially be unsafe are allocation of memory and invocation of threads.
 Currently, a hostile applet can crash a user's browser by:

-because they deny users the ability to use their own computers.
-The
+attacks, because they deny users the ability to use their own

 So, a security manager isn't enough to prevent every possible action that could offend or inconvenience a user.
 Other than the attacks listed here, however, the security manager attempts to provide a check method that allows you to control access to any potentially unsafe action.

 When a Java application starts, it has no security manager.
 At its option, the application can install one.
 If it does not install a security manager, no restrictions are placed on any activities requested of the Java API; the Java API will do whatever it is asked.
 (This is why Java applications, by default, do not have any security restrictions such as those that limit the activities of untrusted applets.)
 If the application does install a security manager, then that security manager will be in charge for the entire lifetime of that application.
 It can't be replaced, extended, or changed.
 From that point on, the Java API will fulfill only those requests that are sanctioned by the security manager.